Tennessee Tries to Stop Animal Abusers in Their Tracks

-From emotional damages to pet trusts, the law has made some significant strides in recent years to better establish and recognize the rights of animals.
+From emotional damages to pet trusts, the law has made some significant strides in recent years to better establish and recognize animal rights.
 In May 2015, Tennessee made history when its state legislature passed the Animal Abuser Registration Act, making it the first state to track people who have been convicted of an animal abuse crime.

-In addition to providing citizens with the ability of searching potential abusers in their area (not unlike sexual offender registries), one of the hopes of the Animal Abuse Registry is that animal providers, shelters, breeders and pet stores in the state check it before selling an animal.
+In addition to providing citizens with the ability of searching potential abusers in their area (not unlike sexual offender registries), one of the hopes of the Animal Abuse Registry is that animal providers, animal shelters, humane societies, breeders and pet stores in the state check it before selling an animal.

-While this registry is the first for a state, municipalities in New York, Florida and Illinois have local ones and advocates are continuing to push for a national database to further protect the rights of animals.
+While this registry is the first for a state law, municipalities in New York, Florida and Illinois have local ordinances and advocates are continuing to push for a national database to further protect animal welfare.

 What does this registry involve?